dacr/code-examples-manager/README.md

 and provide publish mechanisms to [github.com][githubcom] (as [gists][gists]) or [gitlab.com][gitlabcom] (as [snippets][snippets]).

+All my notes and code examples (my programming knowledge base) are now managed using this tool, you can take a look to **[my public gists overview on github][mygists]** to illustrate the publishing work achieved by CEM.

 Current [Code example manager (CEM)][cem] implementation is just a command line tool which compare locally available examples with already published ones in order to find what it should do (add, update, do nothing).

-All my notes and code examples (my programming knowledge base) are now managed using this tool, you can take a look to [my public gists overview on github][mygists] to illustrate the publishing work achieved by CEM.

 ## Why ?